Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Introduction

 \section{Introduction}

 When examining a body of evidence that consists of multiple trials, decision makers are typically interested in learning about the effects of interventions in some well-defined \emph{target population}.
-In other words, they are interested not only in \emph{synthesizing the evidence} across trials, but also in \emph{transporting causal inferences} from the collection of trials to a target population in which further experimentation may not be possible.
+In other words, they are interested in \emph{synthesizing the evidence} across trials and \emph{transporting causal inferences} from the collection of trials to a target population in which further experimentation may not be possible.
 Typically, each trial samples participants from a different underlying population, by recruiting participants from centers with different referral patterns or in different geographic locations.
-The goal of evidence synthesis in this context is to use the information from these diverse trials to draw causal inferences about the target population of substantive interest, accounting for any differences between the target population and the populations underlying the trials.
+The goal of evidence synthesis in this context is to use the information from these diverse trials to draw causal inferences about the target population, accounting for any differences between the target population and the populations underlying the trials.

 ``Meta-analysis,'' an umbrella term for statistical methods for synthesizing evidence across multiple trials \citep{cooper2009handbook}, traditionally focuses on modeling the distribution of treatment effects (effect sizes) across studies or on obtaining unbiased and minimum variance summaries of data from multiple trials \citep{higgins2009re, rice2018re}.
-Standard meta-analysis methods produce estimates that do not have a clear causal interpretation outside of the sample of participants enrolled in the trials because the estimates do not pertain to any well-defined target population \citep{dahabreh2020toward, manski2019meta}.
-For example, consider the question of the comparative effectiveness of anti-hypertensive medications in the target population of all individuals in the United States, aged 65 years or older with newly diagnosed hypertension.
-It is currently believed that the treatment effectiveness of anti-hypertensive medications varies over effect modifiers, such as age, race, and baseline kidney function \citep{mann2020choice, mann2019antihypertensive}.
-Thus, a ``standard'' meta-analysis of trials of anti-hypertensive medications, where each trial recruited participants from populations with a different effect modifier distribution, is unlikely to produce treatment effect estimates that apply to any specific population of substantive interest, because that population will be characterized by a different distribution of the effect modifiers.
+Standard meta-analysis methods produce estimates that do not have a clear causal interpretation outside of the sample of participants enrolled in the trials because the estimates do not pertain to any well-defined target population \citep{dahabreh2020toward}.
+Recent work on ``generalizability'' and ``transportability'' has considered methods for extending causal inferences to a target population, when data are available from a single randomized trial \citep{westreich2017, rudolph2017, dahabreh2020transportingStatMed}.
+When multiple trials are available, methods have been proposed for assessing case-mix heterogeneity in individual patient data meta-analyses without specifying or using data from a target population of substantive interest \citep{vo2019novel, vo2021assessing}.